Fixtures

 Wikipedia - FK Příbram

 FK Příbram is a Czech professional football club based in Příbram.
-The club currently plays in the Bohemian Football League (3rd tier).
-It is the legal successor to Dukla Prague, a club which won 11 national league titles between 1953 and 1982.
+After the 2024–25 season, the club replaced MFK Vyškov in the Czech National Football League.
+FK Příbram is the legal successor to Dukla Prague, a club which won 11 national league titles between 1953 and 1982.

 History